Dynamic Spectrum Access in Time-varying Environment: Distributed Learning Beyond Expectation Optimization: Simulation Results and Discussion

 \section{Simulation Results and Discussion}

 We use the finite state channel model to characterize the time-varying transmission rates of the channels.
 Specifically, with the help of adaptive modulation and coding (ACM), the channel transmission rate is classified into several states according to the received instantaneous signal-to-noise-ratio (SNR).
 The state classification is jointly determined by the average received SNR $\gamma$ and the target packet error rate $p_e$.
 The HIPERLAN/2 standard \cite{HIPERLAN_2} is applied in the simulation study, in which the channel rate set is given by $\{0,1,2,3,6\}$.
 Here, the rate is defined as the transmitted packets in a slot.
 To make it more general, we consider Rayleigh fading and set different average SNR for the channels\footnote{It is noted that such a configuration is just for the purpose of illustration.
 The proposed multi-agent learning approach can applied to other scenarios.}.
 Using the method proposed in \cite{finite_rate_model}, the state probabilities can be obtained for a given average SNR and a certain packet error rate.
 Taking $\gamma=5$ dB and $p_e=10^{-3}$ as an example, the state probabilities are given by $\pi=\{0.3376, 0.2348, 0.2517, 0.1757, 0.002\}$.
 Furthermore, the learning parameters are set to $\lambda_i=\frac{1}{t}$ and $\eta_i=0.1$ unless otherwise specified.
-In the simulation study, we first present the convergence behaviors of the proposed multi-agent learning algorithm, and then investigate the effective capacity performance.
+The CSMA policy is applied in the simulation study\footnote{Due to the limited space, we only present simulation results for CSMA policy here.
+Simulation results for TDMA policy can be found in \cite{ICC17_Xu}, which admits similar tendencies as expected.}.
+We first present the convergence behaviors of the proposed multi-agent learning algorithm, and then investigate the effective capacity performance.

-\subsection{Convergence Behavior}
+\subsection{Convergence behavior}

 In this subsection, we study the convergence behavior of the proposed multi-agent learning approach.
 Specifically, there are eight users and five channels with average received SNR being 5dB, 6dB, 7dB, 8dB and 9dB respectively.
 For convenience of presentation, the QoS indices of all the users are set to $\theta=10^{-2}$.